microsoft/FluidFramework/packages/framework/framework-definitions/src/clipboard/Clipboard.md

 ## Paste

-On paste, the target component should do the following:
+On paste, the target component of the paste event should do the following:

 1. Insert appropriate internal data for the content being pasted
 2. Either create nested components based on their **fluidUrlAttributeName** attribute found